-A mere coincidence wrecked the plan, although I no longer think of it as a coincidence, no more than I consider the attempt failed.
+A mere coincidence wrecked the plan, although I no longer think of it as a coincidence.

 I sat by the window for hours, in silence, my gaze locked on the trees and their movements in the wind.
 The rustle of the leaves, the sturdy branches heaving.
 It was a stormy day.

 The string for pulling the blinds was replaced with a crank.
 The wall sockets were secured.
 No mirror above the sink.
 Every ten minutes, 24 hours a day, someone opened the door and peeked in, to make sure I wasn’t about to make a noose out of my bed sheets.

 They were overdoing it, the surveillance thing.
 It was over.
 I had tried and failed, and now it was over.
-I wasn’t dramatically inclined and had no plans for trying again.
+I had no plans on trying again.
 I had no plans at all.
 I had renounced everything, life and my place in it, when I made that decision, and now I was a woman without a future.
 It would take me many years to see the blessing in that.

 There and then it was no blessing.
 It was a vacuum.

 It was the end of a struggle that had lasted for so long I could no longer remember any other life.
 It was the emptiness that remained after all that I had been, believed in, and held on to had turned to dust.
 It was the wounds that had healed badly or not at all.
 The phantom pains from parts of me that had not survived, from a childhood in some ways lost.
 That I – finally – could no longer escape from.

 I was utterly alone, the way facing your own death will leave you.